May 8, 2008

 Toshiba

-Features New 3T MR System at RSNA
+Features New 3T MR System at

-Toshiba America Medical Systems, Inc. today announced it will preview its first
+Toshiba America Medical Systems, Inc. today announced it will preview

-Society of North America’s (RSNA) annual meeting in Chicago.
-Developed based
+at the Radiological Society of North America’s (RSNA) annual meeting

-on the popular EXCELART Vantage™ platform, the new 3T system boasts a revolutionary
+in Chicago.
+Developed based on the popular EXCELART Vantage™ platform,

-new magnet design and short-bore combination.
+the new 3T system boasts a revolutionary new magnet design and short-bore

 Toshiba

-to Install First U.S. Beta 256-Slice CT at Johns Hopkins University School
+to Install First U.S. Beta 256-Slice

-of Medicine and Heart Institute
+School of Medicine and Heart

 Toshiba America Medical Systems, Inc. today announced that it will install

-the first U.S. site beta 256-slice Computed Tomography (CT) scanner at The
+the first U.S. site beta 256-slice Computed Tomography (CT) scanner at

-of critical radiology and cardiac CT protocols.
-The beta system will be at
+in early assessment of critical radiology and cardiac CT protocols.
+The

-Hopkins for a limited time to acquire data to further clinical research and
+beta system will be at Hopkins for a limited time to acquire data to

-such as perfusion of the brain, heart or other organs are possible.
+studies such as perfusion of the brain, heart or other organs are possible.

 Toshiba

-and McKesson Launch Horizon Medical Imaging Store at RSNA
+and McKesson Launch Horizon Medical

 As part of an ongoing partnership to deliver turnkey picture archiving